 DataSet.set_date(self[, year, month, day,]) Set the date in a dataset You should only do this if you have to fix/change a dataset with a single, not multiple dates.
-DataSet.set_year(self, x) Set the year in a dataset DataSet.shift(self, kwargs) Shift method.
+DataSet.set_day(self, x) Set the day for each time step in a dataset DataSet.shift(self, kwargs) Shift method.